 Garrigan balanced his new position with academic responsibilities, attending night school at George Washington University.
 As Page overseer, he witnessed “electrifying” moments of House history, such as the passage of a declaration of war against Japan after the surprise bombing of Pearl Harbor.
 His undergraduate studies were interrupted in 1943 when the draft age was lowered to 18 and he enlisted in the U.S. Army Air Forces—the forerunner of the modern U.S. Air Force.

 After serving as an aviation cadet until 1945, Garrigan returned to Washington, D.C., where he resumed his studies, graduating from George Washington University in 1948.
 While pursuing a master’s degree at the Elliott School of International Affairs, at George Washington, he came back to the Hill in hopes of getting a job.
 With the help of Congressman James Auchincloss of New Jersey, he served as an elevator operator for six months before leaving school and becoming an officer for the Central Intelligence Agency.
 Garrigan later made animated, political TV commercials and worked as an account executive for an industrial film production company.
-Now retired, Garrigan currently resides in Springfield, Massachusetts.
+He retired in Springfield, Massachusetts.
+Myles Garrigan died on January 13, 2021.